 Technical polyester (PES) is an advanced engineered material specifically designed to overcome the limitations of standard polyester in demanding industrial environments.
 Unlike conventional polyester found in everyday clothing and textiles, technical polyester features a modified molecular structure with reinforced polymer chains that significantly enhance its thermal resistance capabilities.

-The basic composition of technical polyester includes highly crystalline polymer structures with specialized additives that improve stability at elevated temperatures.
+The basic composition of technical polyester includes highly crystalline polymer structures with specialised additives that improve stability at elevated temperatures.
 These engineered modifications create a material that maintains its structural integrity and mechanical properties even when exposed to heat that would cause standard polyester to deform or melt.

 What truly distinguishes technical polyester in high-temperature applications is its remarkable combination of properties.
 While offering exceptional heat resistance, it simultaneously maintains: